-In the Face of Privacy: Police Use of Live Facial Recognition Technology
+In the Face of Ethics: Police Use of Live Facial Recognition Technology

 Live Facial Recognition (LFR) is an Artificial Intelligence technology based on mapping the faces of individuals in crowds by using real-time video imagery and extracting their biometric facial features to produce a unique digital signature of identified faces.
 This data is then matched against facial biometric data from images included in a ‘watchlist’.
 The increasing police use of LFR raises a wide range of ethical and legal questions relating to potential interference with ethical values and democratic civil liberties, considering the delicate balance between the protection of private rights and the public interest.